CRISalid-esr/svp-harvester/docs/source/quickstart/deployment.rst

 ------------------------

 ################
-Docker image (pre-build)
+Docker image
 ################

-At the time of writing, svp-harvester docker image should only be rebuilt if you want to adapt some hard-coded parameters in javascript environment variables or in order to customize the look and feel.
+At the time of writing, svp-harvester docker image should only be rebuilt if you want to modify the translation files, adapt some hard-coded parameters in javascript environment variables or in order to customize the look and feel.
-Note that in case your are not planning to use the GUI, or if you are planning to use it on localhost (for testing purpose), you can use the pre-build docker image from docker hub and skip the following 1-4 steps.
+If you just want to deploy the application, you can use the pre-build docker image from docker hub and skip the following 2-4 steps.

 1. Clone the repository